How To Protect Wool and Cashmere Items From Moths and Other Pests

 When possible, and if the item allows for it, hand washing will keep knits soft and can even revive a knit that has lost it's softness.

-Whatever cleaner you use, less is best.
-We like Eucalan which does not need to be rinsed out.
+we like Eucalan which does not need to be rinsed out.
 In a pinch, baby shampoo or gentle dish soap can be used.

 If you choose to hand wash your knits, treat them gently and avoid leaving them in water for more than 15 minutes.
 Avoid hot water and/or wringing.
 It is better to gently squeeze.
 Rinse enough times to see that the water is no longer sudsing.
 (A washer set on spin can also be used to remove the water of the final rinse.)